435 Peachtree Street NE, Atlanta, GA 30308 · 404-873-7600 · Give

 Winnie’s parents immigrated to the United States from India, and Winnie spent part of her early childhood years there.
 She attended Agnes Scott College in Decatur, GA and earned her bachelor’s degree from Southern Methodist University in Dallas.
 She then attended Union Theological Seminary and graduated with her Master of Divinity degree in 1999.
 She was ordained to the deaconate in Los Angeles in 1999 and to the priesthood six months later in 2000.

 He earned degrees in organ performance from the North Carolina School of the Arts and the Eastman School of Music.
-He also holds the Sacred Music Diploma from Eastman's Institute of Music Leadership.
+He also holds the Sacred Music Diploma from Eastman's Institute for Music Leadership.
 As a grant recipient from the Thomas S. Kenan Institute for the Arts and The Robert Carwithen Foundation, he pursued two years of post-graduate organ studies with Dame Gillian Weir.
 Other major teachers included David Higgs, Jack Mitchener, and Wayne Leupold.
-Earlier in his career, he benefited from master classes with Marie-Claire Alain, Michel Bouvard, David Craighead, and Ewald Kooiman.
+Earlier in his career, he benefited from master classes with Marie-Claire Alain, Michel Bouvard, David Craighead, and Ewald Kooiman, and was a pianist for the New York City voice studio of Rita Shane, dramatic coloratura soprano for many of the world’s leading opera houses.